SystemsApproach/security/tls.rst

 with replays of data sent as 0-RTT, e.g., by only sending 0-RTT data for operations that are idempotent.

-The other drawback of 0-RTT data is that it depends on keys that are derived from secrets used in an earlier transaction.
+The other drawback of 0-RTT data is that it depends on tickets that are derived from secrets used in an earlier transaction.
 If those secrets were somehow compromised, the attacker would have the necessary information to compromise the new session.
 Thus, 0-RTT data lacks